TeeHigh/my-travel-journal/README.md

 This is a project based on the composablility of react.
 <br>
-Could be said to be the travel journal of an adventurer.
+A travel journal that allows users to upload and keep track of different journeys embarked on.
 <br>
 <br>